ThomasArn/covid-spike-classification/README.md

-# Detect interesting SARS-CoV-2 spike protein variants from Sanger sequencing data
+# Detect interesting SARS-CoV-2 spike protein variants from Sanger sequencing dat and full genomes

-`covid-spike-classification` is a script to call interesting SARS-CoV-2 spike protein variants from Sanger sequencing to support the Danish COVID-19 monitoring efforts.
+`covid-spike-classification` is a script to call interesting SARS-CoV-2 spike protein variants from Sanger sequencing and genome assemblies to support the Danish COVID-19 monitoring efforts.

-Using Sanger-sequenced RT-PCR product of the spike protein, this tool should pick up all relevant mutations currently tracked and give a table with one row per sample and a yes/no/failed column per tracked mutation.
+Using Sanger-sequenced RT-PCR product of the spike protein or a complete genome, this tool should pick up all relevant mutations currently tracked and give a table with one row per sample and a yes/no/failed column per tracked mutation.